sankdev0/xml-handler/README.txt

 4. See the ModifyMarshalDemo.java demo-program that shows how to unmarshal and marshal xml-files.

 5. Develop the client program that unmarshal, modify and marshal data to XML files.

+Key principles and rules used in this project:
+1. Execution sections are kept small for readability and maintainability.
+Functionality is split into modules.
+2. Programming to Interfaces in order to make Dependency Injection and Inversion of Control possible.